 The Hidden Features of Alternate Search Engines

 We all use Google.
-It’s widespread popularity has became the industry standard for search engines.
-Although Google leads the search engine battle, many people overlook the other search engines; Bing, Yahoo, Ask, Blekko, Yandex and DuckDuckGo.
+Its widespread popularity has become the industry standard for search engines.
+Although Google leads the search engine battle, many people overlook other search engines like; Bing, Yahoo, Ask, Blekko, Yandex, and DuckDuckGo.
 These alternate search engines each have their own unique features, benefits and hidden secrets!

 What Makes Google So Popular?

 Created by two Stanford students, Larry Page and Sergey Brin, this search engines’ creation began on January 1996.
 The website was finally launch in September of 1998, due to their dedication to the sites both Page and Brin left Stanford to work full time on their project.
 Turn out to be a good idea considering Google is one of the most powerful companies in the world.

 No doubt that Google is a powerhouse; the site receives 30,000 searches per second.
 According to a recent study, Google is used by 87 percent of the world’s population internet users.
 Google basically runs the search engine world, but is it trying to hard?
 Google uses SEO and its ranking tactics, such as how many links or content a site has to see were that site will fall in searches.
 Google also tries to combat web spam and black hat tactics a little too much.
 Though this billion dollar company won’t be going anywhere for a while.